arnoldfychen/efficientdet/README.md

       --start_epoch       default=0,     the start_epoch where you restart training by resuming from a model generated recently

-   I think a very important argument is batch_size you need to tune, the default value is 32, OOM error will often happen with many type of GPUs unless your GPU has very big memory, I trained EfficientDet-d7 with 4 RTX 2080TI GPUs, whose memory is 11G per one, if I set batch_size greater than 3, Out-of-Memory error always occurred.
+   I think a very important argument is batch_size you need to tune, the default value is 32, OOM error will often happen with many type of GPUs unless your GPU has very big memory, I trained EfficientDet-d7 with 4 RTX 2080TI GPUs, whose memory is 11G per one, if I set batch_size greater than 3, Out-of-Memory error always occurred, I also got the OOM error with batch_size=3 when I was starting adv-efficientDet-d8, so, if you want to train with adv-efficient,batch_size might be bigger than expected, and needs to be reduced.

     Comannd Examples:
     1) python train.py